istio-ecosystem/authservice/bookinfo-example/README.md

-# Bookinfo with Authservice Example (Sidecar integration)
+# Bookinfo with Authservice Example

 This doc shows how to integrate Authservice into an Istio system deployed on Kubernetes.